-(2) Other Interested Person Transactions of a recurring nature

-- (a) We intend to conduct other Interested Person Transactions not covered by paragraph (1) above which are of a recurring nature and that occur in the ordinary course of business of our Group.
-These transactions are necessary for the day-to-day operations of our Group and include the sale of products and provisions of services to interested persons and lease or sub-lease of property to or from interested persons and the Mandated Transactions with Mandated Interested Persons referred to in paragraphs (e), (f), (g), (h), (i) and (j) under "General Mandate for prevailing market rates or prices of the product or service to be provided, and at prevailing market rentals for leases extended to or, where applicable, by unrelated third parties (including, where applicable, preferential rates, provided that: - of similar products or services will be obtained; and - similarly sized and located properties put to similar use.
+- (2) Other Interested Person Transactions of a recurring nature - (a) We intend to conduct other Interested Person Transactions not covered by paragraph (1) above which are of a recurring nature and that occur in the ordinary course of business of our Group.
+These transactions are necessary for the day-to-day operations of our Group and include the sale of products and provisions of services to interested persons and lease or sub-lease of property to or from interested persons and the Mandated Transactions with Mandated Interested Persons referred to in paragraphs (e), (f), (g), (h), (i) and (j) under "General Mandate for Interested Person Transactions Mandated Transactions" above.
+We intend to conduct these transactions at the prevailing market rates or prices of the product or service to be provided, and at prevailing market rentals for leases and sub-leases of property, on terms no more favorable to the interested person than the usual commercial terms extended to or, where applicable, by unrelated third parties (including, where applicable, preferential rates, discounts to favored customers or for bulk purchases) or otherwise in accordance with applicable industry norms, provided that: